memgraph/docs/docs/reference-guide/transactions.md

 ### Show transactions

-To see what transactions are running at a specific moment use the following command:
+To see what transactions are running at the moment use the following command:

 ```cypher
 SHOW TRANSACTIONS;
 ```

-The command will show you only transactions you started or which you have the neccessary [privilege](#privileges-needed-to-manage-all-transactions).
+The command will show only the transactions you started or transactions for which you have the necessary [privilege](#privileges-needed-to-manage-all-transactions).

 <img src={require('../data/how-to-guides/manage-transactional-queue/show_transactions.png').default}/>